We believe that cage-free systems have much higher welfare potential than battery cages for layer hens.

 Prospective Funders

-If you are a funder interested in donating significantly to farm animal welfare, factory farming, or alternative protein work, we are happy to work with you to identify the best giving opportunities.
+If you are a funder interested in donating significantly to farm animal welfare or alternative protein work, we are happy to work with you to identify the best giving opportunities.
 We are eager to work in partnership with other funders and share information to help resources go to the best work.
-If interested, please email [email protected].
+If interested, please email info@openphilanthropy.org.

 Newsletter Signup

-Our farm animal welfare team distributes a bimonthly newsletter highlighting key issues in the farm animal welfare movement that influence their thinking and grantmaking decisions.
+Our farm animal welfare team writes a bimonthly newsletter highlighting key issues in the farm animal welfare movement, and how funders and advocates can contribute.
 You can sign up here to receive the newsletter when it comes out, and view the full archive of past newsletters here.

 Cage-Free Reforms, at a glance